ucsb-cs156/w24/_lectures/week05a.md

 * Start by having everyone take 5 minutes to read through this article: [https://ucsb-cs156.github.io/topics/agile/agile_retros.html](https://ucsb-cs156.github.io/topics/agile/agile_retros.html)
   - Really read it!
 It has the instructions for the most important activity in today's class

-* Then take 5 minutes to read your fellow team members feedback (login to <https://catme.org>)

 * Next, choose a leader for your retro.
 It should be someone that has read the instructions and is comfortable leading the group.
 * Then, locate the Google Drive folder for your team.
 It should be linked in your Slack channel with a `gdrive` link this: